TosbackCgusBridge-Bot/CGUs-versions/Drugs/Privacy Policy.md

 Changes were made to this privacy policy on August 13th, 2015.
-The changes relate to how our employees and contractors handle personally identifiable information.
-We do not directly access or share any personally identifiable information.
-Added clause stating we will respond to support requests within a reasonable timeframe.Historical changes can be viewed here.
+Added clause stating we do not directly access or share any personally identifiable information.
+Added clause stating we will respond to support requests within a reasonable timeframe.
+Historical changes can be viewed here.

 Privacy Policy